Conversations Can Prevent Unsafe Behaviors

 - If you don’t educate your child concerning sex they will get all their information from their peers and the media.

-- Regularly reassure your children about their bodies especially during puberty when they may feel self-conscious, embarrassed and even ashamed.
-Try to instil confidence and build self-esteem.
+Regularly reassure your children about their bodies especially during puberty when they may feel self-conscious, embarrassed and even ashamed.
+Try to instill confidence and build self-esteem.

 Now and again try to arrange a special time alone with each of your children.
 Perhaps breakfast at a fast food restaurant – or a film followed by Pizza – use the film as a springboard to talk about sexual values.
 Alternatively, go bowling and use the time in the car coming home to catch up on what is going on in your child’s life.
 It’s OK to ask direct questions as long as you listen to the answer (if you’re fortunate enough to get one) and offer your opinion though it’s important not to ‘lecture’, ‘preach’ or argue.